diondetterer/epinetr/README.md

 # epinetr
-An R Package for Epistasis and Epistastic Network Modelling with Forward-Time Simulation
+An R Package for Epistastic Network Modelling with Forward-Time Simulation

+## About this project
+*epinetr* is a package for the R statistical computing environment designed to facilitate the modelling of epistasis and epistatic networks of arbitrary complexity in populations across generations.
+Our hope is that this software will aid researchers in uncovering the genetic architecture of complex traits and bridging the conceptual divide between quantitative and molecular genetics.

+Using *epinetr*, you can test  the impacts of various mixes of additive and epistatic effects against different population structures and selection criteria on populations.
+Our primary goal is to investigate the relationship between biological epistasis in individuals and additive models in populations.

 ## Installation
 Installation is straightforward, provided you already have the `devtools` package installed.
 Simply run the command